 These things may feel like a violation, but keep in mind that the other parent may also face similar requirements or actions depending on the specifics of your case.
 Your best bet is to cooperate and allow your attorney to fight on your behalf.

 The idea that you might lose significant time with your child or even some of your parental rights is deeply upsetting.
 However, it’s imperative to remain calm.
-Your first step should be contacting a Bright child custody attorney.
+Your first step should be contacting a Brighton child custody attorney.
 They will act in your best interests and help you to get the best possible outcome.